isabella232/bas-style-kit/README.md

 Static website hosting is powered by AWS S3 / AWS CloudFront, managed using terraform / manually, configured by Ansible and deployed by SemaphoreCI.

-Distribution assets of each version are stored in the *development* environment of the BAS CDN, deployments to this CDN are managed automatically by SemaphoreCI [1].

 #### Infrastructure

 The AWS S3 bucket managed by Terraform: